dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Syntax

-Modules are global or local.
-Global modules are represented by folders, and are found based on configuration of the glas command line.
-Local modules are represented by files or subfolders in the same folder as a file currently being compiled or (if no such file) the current directory.
-Every valid module compiles to an arbitrary glas value.

-A folder compiles the contained 'public' file.
-This file may have any extension, such as "public.g0" or "public.json".
-Glas does not provide any mechanism to reference specific files across folder boundaries, thus the compiled value of a folder depends only on its content and global modules rather than its context.
+Modules are represented by files and folders.
+Every module compiles to a glas value.
+This value usually represents a dictionary of useful definitions, but there is no restriction on type.

 A file is compiled based on its file extensions.
-For example, to process a file named "foo.ext", the glas command line will load a global module named language-ext then extract a value representing a compiler function.
-This function is interpreted, receiving the file binary as input and producing the compiled value as output.
+To process a file named "foo.ext", the glas command line will load the global module 'language-ext' then evaluate the compiler program defined by that module.
+File extensions may compose, e.g. to process file "foo.x.y" we'll first appy language-y followed by language-x.

-File extensions may compose, e.g. "foo.x.y" would imply a two-pass compile, first by language-y then by language-x.
-The value passed to language-x may be structured data.
-Use cases for composition include text preprocessors and building higher level compilers based on structured data.
+A folder is compiled to the value of the contained 'public' module, which must be a file.
+Folders also serve as the boundary for local modules: a local module must be another file or subfolder within the same folder as the file being compiled.
+This ensures folders are relocatable within a context of global modules.

+Global modules are represented by folders and are discovered based on command line configuration.
+Initially this configuration supports a conventional search path, but it should eventually include network repositories.

-The compiler function has a very limited effects API.
-Other than producing a value, it may load other modules and log some messages, e.g. describing warnings or errors to support debugging.
-The constraint on effects ensures a deterministic and cacheable outcome.
-Dependencies between modules must form a directed acyclic graph, otherwise the glas system will report dependency cycles as errors.
+The compiler function has a limited effects API to simplify caching and reproducibility.
+The glas system will also report an error in case of dependency cycles.
+See *Language Modules*

 ## Values

 Glas represents data using immutable binary trees, i.e. such that each node in a tree has optional left and right children respectively labeled '0' and '1'.
 The most naive representation is:

-        type T = ((1+T) * (1+T))
+        type Tree = ((1+Tree) * (1+Tree))

-A binary tree can directly represent unit `()`, pair `(a,b)`, and sum types `L a | R b`.
-However, glas systems generally favor labeled data because it is extensible and meaningful.
-Text labels are encoded into a null-terminated UTF-8 path through the tree.
-For example, label 'data' is encoded by path `01100100 01100001 01110100 01100001 00000000`, where '0' represents a left branch and '1' a right branch.
-Multiple labels can be encoded into a binary tree with shared prefixes, forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree) as the basis for record and dictionary data.
+A binary tree can easily represent unit `()`, pair `(a, b)`, and either types `(Left a | Right b)`.
+However, glas systems favor labeled data because labels are more meaningful and extensible.

+Text labels are encoded into a *path* through a tree, using null-terminated UTF-8.
+For example, label 'data' would be encoded into the path `01100100 01100001 01110100 01100001 00000000` where '0' and '1' respectively represent following the left or right branch.
+Following the path will reach the associated value.
+A 'record' or 'dictionary' may have many such paths, sharing prefixes, thus forming a [radix tree](https://en.wikipedia.org/wiki/Radix_tree).
+A 'variant' (aka 'tagged union') should have exactly one label.

-To efficiently represent non-branching path fragments, the under the hood representation is closer to:
+To efficiently represent labeled data, non-branching paths must be compactly encoded far fewer allocations.
+One viable under the hood representation is closer to:

+        type Tree = (Stem * Node)
-        type Bits = compact Bool list
+        type Stem = compact Bool list
-        type T = (Bits * (1 + (T * T)))
+        type Node = Leaf | Branch of Tree * Tree

-Simple data such as integers and symbols can be encoded into bitstrings - trees with a single, non-branching path terminating in a leaf node.
-For example, a byte is an 8-bit bitstring, msb to lsb, such that `00010110` is byte 22.
-A variable-width natural number 22 is almost the same but loses the zeroes prefix `10110`.
-Negative integers can be conveniently represented by negating all the bits, so -22 is `01001`.
+Short, simple data, such as integers and symbols, will be directly encoded into bitstrings.
+Bytes are encoded using a bitstring of exactly 8 bits, msb to lsb.
+Integers are usually encoded as variable length bitstring, msb to lsb, with negatives in one's complement:

+        Integer  Bitstring
+         4       100
+         3        11
+         2        10
+         1         1
+         0        ()    empty bitstring
+        -1         0
+        -2        01
+        -3        00
+        -4       011

-Glas systems encode most sequential structures as lists.
-Logically, a list is tree representing a right-associative sequence of pairs, terminating in unit, i.e. `type List = (Elem * List) | ()`.
+Glas systems encode sequential structure as lists.
+Logically, a list is encoded into binary tree along the right spine, terminating in unit.

+        type List a = (a * List a) | ()

          /\
         1 /\     the list [1,2,3]
          2 /\
           3  ()

-However, direct representation of lists is awkward and inefficient for many use-cases such as random access or queues.
-Thus, glas systems will often represent lists under-the-hood using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-Binaries (lists of bytes) are even more heavily optimized, being the most popular type for interfacing with external systems (filesystems, networks, etc.).

-Glas systems can be further extended with specialized representations for tables, matrices, and other common types.
-This is related to *Acceleration*, which extends performance primitives without affecting formal semantics.
+Direct representation of lists is inefficient for many use cases.
+To mitigate this, glas systems favor a [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [rope](https://en.wikipedia.org/wiki/Rope_%28data_structure%29) representation under the hood.
+This optimized representation is accessible via *Acceleration* - for example, list slice and append functions are annotated for replacement by runtime built-ins.

 Glas values may scale to represent entire databases.
-Subtrees of larger-than-memory values can be semi-transparently stored to disk then content-addressed by secure hash, optionally guided by program annotations.
-This pattern is called *Stowage* and it also contributes to performance of persistence, communication, and memoization.
+Subtrees that aren't immediately necessary can be heuristically moved into content-addressed storage then referenced by secure hash.
+I call this pattern *Stowage*, and it will be heavily guided by program annotations.
+Stowage also simplifies performance of data persistence, memoization, and many communication patterns.

 ## Programs

-Programs are values with a stable interpretation.
+Programs are values with a known interpretation.
+In this case, we're interpreting a structured glas value (rather than a binary or text), so we'll rely on a separate syntax layer such as ".g0" files compiled by mo language-g0

-The interpretation described here is used for language modules and to represent basic applications for the glas command line.
-It is designed for simplicity and compositionality at significant costs to flexibility and convenience of direct use by humans.
-Performance can be augmented by acceleration and other specialized optimizations.
+ The interpretation described here is used by language modules and basic applications.
+It is designed primarily for simplicity and compositionality - e.g. it avoids any jumps, which are troublesome for composition.
+This is a *structured* program model.
+The concrete syntax must be defined by a language module (initially [language-g0](GlasZero.md)).

-Programmers usually express these programs indirectly, e.g. write ".g0" files that compile into dictionaries of reusable programs.
-Metaprogramming features can mitigate flexibility.

 ### Stack Operators